The universal six-functor formalism: Pullback formalisms

-\begin{rmk} The very large \icat $\iCAT$ is presentable\footnote{Of course, this means that $\iCAT\simeq\operatorname{Ind}_\kappa(\mathcal{C})$ admits large colimits and where $\mathcal{C}$ is a large \icat and $\kappa$ a regular cardinal, possibly large.
-It does \emph{not} mean that $\iCAT\in\PrL$ (the latter admit small colimits and are determined by a small \icat).
-We trust that this slight abuse of language will not be confusing in the sequel.}, and the product $\times:\iCAT\times\iCAT\to\iCAT$ is closed (that is, preserves colimits in each variable separately).
-It follows that $\calg{\iCAT}$ is a presentable \icat, and the forgetful functor
+\begin{rmk} The very large \icat $\iCAT$ is presentable\footnote{Recall our size conventions on \Cpageref{notn-conv}.}, and the Cartesian product $(\iCAT)^2\to\iCAT$ preserves (large) colimits in each variable separately.
+It follows that the very large $\calg{\iCAT}$ is presentable, and the forgetful functor